Azure/azure-batch-software-entitlement/docs/walkthrough.md

 ### Checking the token

-Back in your original shell window, use `sesclient` to verify the token.
+Back in your original shell window, use `sesclient` to verify the token:

 ``` PowerShell
 $token = get-content token.txt